Posted on Jan 07, 2022

 If you’re not necessarily searching for these new connections and you’re hoping to find new freelance gigs, this might not be the most effective use of your resources.
 CIEP membership will give you some good credentials, but at the end of the day, it is more of a community than it is a job hub.

-We hope this has given you an overview about the Chartered Institute for Editors and Proofreaders.
-If you’re interested in another similar organisation based in the US, check out our article on the Editorial Freelancers Association.
+We hope this has given you an overview about the Chartered Institute of Editing and Proofreading.
+If you’re interested in another similar organization based in the US, check out our article on the Editorial Freelancers Association.

-Follow us on LinkedIn for more updates and tips for working in the publishing industry, and check out our blog for more articles like this, such as our investigation into IAPWE.
+Follow us on LinkedIn for more updates and tips on working in the publishing industry, and check out our blog for more articles like this, such as our investigation into IAPWE.